Bylaws of the MSD Board

 1. Nominating Committee.
 The Nominating Committee shall prepare a list of candidates for officers and members of the Executive Committee.
 The Chairperson of the Nominating Committee shall deliver to the Secretary of the Board the list of candidates in sufficient time to prepare the inclusion of the list of nominations with a notice of the Annual meeting.

 2. Standing Committees.
 The Standing Committee structure shall be set forth below.
 Members shall be appointed by the President with the concurrence of the Executive Committee.
-Committees may include persons co-opted from outside the Board, but in every case, the chairperson shall be a Board member.
+Committees may include persons invited from outside the Board, but in every case, the chairperson shall be a Board member.
 In all cases, standing committees shall make recommendations to the Board or Executive Committee as appropriate and shall not have the power to act.

 In addition to the charges to committees set forth below, specific assignments may be given to committees by the President or the Executive Committee, and committees may pursue on their own initiative matters under their respective jurisdictions.
 In general, it is expected that committees will concern themselves with policies appropriate for Board action rather than with the detailed operation of the School.